-Internet Physical Address The hardware address of this device, as seen by remote devices on the Internet.
+Internet Internet Physical Address The hardware address of this device, as seen by remote devices on the Internet.
 (This is different to the hardware address seen by devices on the local LAN.)
 IP Address The IP Address of this device, as seen by Internet users.
 This address is allocated by your ISP (Internet Service Provider).
 Network Mask The Network Mask associated with the IP Address above.
 Default Gateway The IP Address of the remote Gateway or Router associated with the IP Address above.
 DNS IP Address The IP Address of the Domain Name Server which is currently used.
 DHCP Client This will show "Enabled" or "Disabled", depending on whether or not this device is functioning as a DHCP client.
 If "Enabled" the "Remaining lease time" field indicates when the IP Address allocated by the DHCP Server will expire.
 The lease is automatically renewed on expiry; use the "Renew" button if you wish to manually renew the lease immediately.
-Buttons Release/Renew This button is only useful if the IP address shown above is allocated Button will display EITHER ''Release'' automatically on connection.
+Buttons Release/Renew Button will display EITHER This button is only useful if the IP address shown above is allocated automatically on connection.
 (Dynamic IP address).
 If you have a Fixed (Static) IP address, this button has no effect.
-OR "Renew" If the ISP's DHCP Server has NOT allocated an IP Address for the TW100-BRF114, this button will say "Renew".
-Clicking the "Renew" button will attempt to re-establish the connection and obtain an IP Address from the ISP's DHCP Server. • If an IP Address has been allocated to the TW100-BRF114 (by the ISP's DHCP Server), this button will say "Release".
+"Release" OR If the ISP's DHCP Server has NOT allocated an IP Address for the Wireless Router, this button will say "Renew".
+Clicking the

+"Renew" "Renew" button will attempt to re-establish the connection and obtain an IP Address from the ISP's DHCP Server.
+If an IP Address has been allocated to the Wireless Router (by the ISP's DHCP Server), this button will say "Release".
 Clicking the "Release" button will break the connection and release the IP Address.
 Refresh Update the data shown on screen.

-Internet Features
+Advanced Features

-This Chapter explains when and how to use the TW100-BRF114's "Internet" Features.
+This Chapter explains when and how to use the Wireless Router's "Advanced" Features.

-The following advanced features are covered in this Chapter:
+The following advanced features are provided.